Jeradin/find-posts-using-attachment/readme.txt

 == Screenshots ==

-1. “Used In” column in Media Library
+1. â€œUsed Inâ€ column in Media Library
-2. “Used In” column in the attachment details modal.
+2. â€œUsed Inâ€ column in the attachment details modal.

 == Changelog ==